 The grades from the first attempt and second attempt on the exam will be averaged together to determine the final grade on the exam.
 You will have the opportunity to review your incorrect responses and feedback on the exam prior to your submission of your second attempt.
 A document is posted on D2L under the "Exam Information" Module that has the details for how to complete Exam Corrections.

 Reviewing Exam Feedback:

-- You will be emailed with details specifying the dates for exam review and exam corrections through your D2L email account - The ability to review the exam will only be open for 24 hours.
+You will be emailed with details specifying the dates for exam review and exam corrections through your D2L email account

 Completing Corrections on Exam: